xenloops/talks/under-construction.md

 * Tool integration -- some installation required
 * Trainings -- great, another time-suck
 * Metrics -- yet another dimension in which to be judged

+# Sources
+[1] T. Anderson, "Everyone cites that 'bugs are 100x more expensive to fix in production' research, but the study might not even exist," The Register, Jul.
+22, 2021.
+[Online].
+Available: https://www.theregister.com/2021/07/22/bugs_expense_bs.
+[Accessed: Apr.
+23, 2026].